 Hiking with a Dog: Safety

 Safety is always an important thing to consider when hiking with a dog.
 You never know what you might encounter on a trail, and there may be no one around to help you.
-Of course, you’re limited by what you can reasonably carry, but give some thought to what you might need.

-2. Bring safety gear including a first aid kit.
-Try to be prepared for what could happen and you’ll always have a great hike.
+2. Bring safety gear, including a first aid kit.
+Try to be prepared for what could happen, and you’ll always have a great hike.

 4. Consider conditions.
 Will there be any climbing needed, on rocks or even a ladder?
-Will the trail be well groomed?
+Will the trail be well-groomed?
 Make sure you know what you’ll encounter on the trail so you know your dog can handle it.

 5. Try to limit your dog from drinking water you find on the trail.
 Lots of dogs are tempted by a puddle or a stream.
-However, you really don’t know the quality of that water.
-There are many risks inAnd then, there are areas with blue-green algae that can kill dogs.
-Do your research and be sure to bring plenty of water that you’ll need.
+However, you don’t know the quality of that water.
+There are many risks.
+And there are areas with blue-green algae that can kill dogs.
+Do your research, and be sure to bring plenty of water that you’ll need.

 dog backpack, off leash dog hikes, large dog backpack, dog hiking boots, hiking harness dog, dog hiking gear, hiking dog carrier, hiking backpack dog carrier, best hiking dog harness, hiking dog leash